MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 Run tests in headless browsers as part of your pipeline with tools like [Protractor](https://www.protractortest.org) or [Karma](https://karma-runner.github.io/2.0/index.html).
 Then publish the results for the build to Azure DevOps with the following steps:

-1. Install a headless browser testing driver, such as headless Chrome or Firefox, or a browser mocking tool such as PhantomJS, on the build agent.
+1. Install a headless browser testing driver, such as headless Chrome or Firefox, or a browser-mocking tool such as PhantomJS, on the build agent.
 1. Configure your test framework to use the headless browser/driver option of your choice according to the tool's documentation.
 1. Configure your test framework (usually with a reporter plug-in or configuration) to output JUnit-formatted test results.
 1. Set up a script task to run any CLI commands needed to start the headless browser instances.